MA, LPC, LSC

 Liza Simrell, LPCC-S

-Her therapy clients describe Liza as realistic, laid back, and practical, understanding and positive.
+Her therapy clients describe Liza as realistic, laid back, practical, understanding and positive.

 Liza’s therapy style is realistic, positive, research-based, understanding, and action oriented.